-5.10.2.2 Adding parameters to reports
+5.10.1.1 Adding parameters to reports

 Most times reports show data analysis that depend on variable parameters, such as time, place, type.
-Knowage Studio allows the designer to add parameters to a report and link them to analytical drivers defined in Knowage Server.
+Birt designer allows to add parameters to a report and link them to analytical drivers defined in Knowage Server.